cyberstyl/PE-Parser/README.md

   - issue was due to how the functions read32_le(), read64_le()...etc were designed, they compiled fine under gcc, but due to opposite order of operations under visual studio compiler, the functions read/wrote data backwards, causing invalid reads of PE header and breaking fseek().
 - [x] Visual Studio refuses to compile for a char array of size 0
   - instead of the convulted way written in read_str() function to read a number of bytes as a string, I've updated the function to read one byte at a time and save into an allocated memory.
+- [ ] Program needs to handle unusual PE exetaubles if they contain exports, or DLLs without exports.

 ## To-do list / Progress